David Musuguri

-David Bugozi Musuguri (born 4 January 1920) is a Tanzanian soldier and retired military officer who served as Chief of the Tanzania People's Defence Force from 1980 until 1988.
+David Bugozi Musuguri (4 January 1920 – 29 October 2024) was a Tanzanian military officer who served as Chief of the Tanzania People's Defence Force from 1980 until 1988.

 Biography

 Early life

 David Musuguri was born on 4 January 1920 in Butiama, Tanganyika.
 In 1938, he underwent bhakisero, a traditional rite of passage for Zanaki males involving the filing of the top incisors into triangular shapes.

 Military career

-In 1942, Musugiri enlisted in the King's African Rifles (KAR), beginning as a private.
+On 9 August 1943, Musuguri enlisted in the King's African Rifles (KAR), beginning as a private.
 He later served with the KAR in Madagascar.
 By 1947 he was a sergeant and acted as an instructor at Kahawa Barracks in Nairobi, Kenya.
 While there he met future Ugandan dictator Idi Amin, who was a pupil of his.
 In 1957, the British administration introduced the rank of effendi into the KAR, which was awarded to high performing African non-commissioned officers and warrant officers (it was not a true officer classification).
-Musuguri was given the rank.
+Musuguri was given the rank after undergoing a six month-long training course.
 In December 1961, Tanganyika became a sovereign state and several units of the KAR was transferred to the newly formed Tanganyika Rifles.
-The rank of effendi was shortly thereafter abandoned, and, by 1962, Musuguri had been promoted to lieutenant.
+The rank of effendi was shortly thereafter abandoned, and, in February 1962, Musuguri was promoted to lieutenant.
 During the Tanganyika Rifles mutiny of January 1964, Musuguri was stationed in Tabora.
 Rebellious troops, attempting to remove and replace their British officers, declared him a major.
+He studied military command and staffing in China from 1975 to 1976.

 Though reportedly illiterate, Musuguri eventually rose to the rank of brigadier by 1978.
-In early 1979, he was promoted to major general and given command of the Tanzanian People's Defence Force (TPDF)'s 20th Division, a force that had been assembled to invade Uganda following the outbreak of the Uganda–Tanzania War in 1978.
+On 19 January 1979, he was promoted to major general and given command of the Tanzanian People's Defence Force (TPDF)'s 20th Division, a force that had been assembled to invade Uganda following the outbreak of the Uganda–Tanzania War in 1978.
 During the war, he garnered the nom de guerre "General Mutukula", and successfully commanded his forces during the battles of Simba Hills, Masaka, and Lukaya, as well as Operation Dada Idi.
 Over the course of the conflict he took charge of over a dozen Ugandan orphans and oversaw their care until they could be turned over to relatives.
+Several Ugandans later reported that he made efforts to instill discipline in his forces operating in their country and was polite to local civilians.

 In early November 1980, Musuguri was appointed Chief of the TPDF.
 He returned to Tanzania the following week to take up his new post.
 On 30 December, President Julius Nyerere promoted him to lieutenant general.
 On 7 February 1981, Ugandan President Milton Obote gave Musuguri two spears in honor of "his gallant action in the Battle of Lukaya".
 During his tenure, he was accused of encouraging ethnic favoritism in the armed forces.
 He was opposed to withdrawing Tanzanian troops from Uganda in 1981 on the grounds that the country had not yet built a reliable armed force, but Nyerere overruled him.
-His retirement was announced on 31 August 1988.
+His retirement was announced on 31 August 1988, effective the following day.